aFuerst/tensorflow-simulations/README.md

 The plan for going about this part is:
-1. I will start with coding the TF model this week
+1. Generating the train and validation data in a text file.
-  - Writing a file model.py with 'train()' and 'predict()' functions
+2. I will start with coding the TF model in model.py
-2. Writing the preprocessing code for cleaning the input data
+  - this file will do the training and debugging for the model
-3. The next step will be generating the input data and optimizing the model for accurate predictions
+3. Integrating the model to the rest of the repo.